wordofwarning/wordofwarning.org/current/2020-worksahead/index.md

 How to watch: book your free space on <a href="http://eventbrite.com/e/105420686110" target="_blank">Eventbrite</a>, donations welcome via <a href="http://www.paypal.me/warnmcr" target="_blank">PayPal</a>.

 #### Access
-Age Advisory: parental/guardian discretion.<br>Content Warnings: none.<br>Duration: *approximately* 30 minutes.<br>Features: live spoken English + movement.<br>For specific age + access information please get in touch by emailing <mailto:info@habmcr.org>.
+Age Advisory: parental/guardian discretion.<br>Content Warnings: none.<br>Duration: *approximately* 40 minutes.<br>Features: live spoken English + movement; to improve your listening experience we suggest using headphones or external speakers.<br>For specific age + access information please get in touch by emailing <mailto:info@habmcr.org>.

 #### About
 >*No lights.
 No music.
 No props.
 Moving.
 And speaking.
 And moving and speaking.
 And Skanking and moving and speaking.
 Some nodding.
 Pulsing.
 Also bopping.
 And shaking.
 And shaking shaking.
 Scrambling.
 And speaking.
 And pointing.<br><br>Pointing at the space when others see my face.<br>Pointing at addiction and how that makes us who we are.<br>Pointing at divorce and how that makes us who we are.<br>Pointing at Britain and old actors and privilege and how that makes me who I am.<br>Pointing at the Sun and speaking about white golden things.*